Afro-Caribbean

 Free

-artists core to the collection of the OAS Art Museum of the Americas,
+the collection of the OAS Art Museum of the Americas, augmented by

-augmented by representations of African influence on the arts and
+representations of African influence on the arts and culture of the

-the OAS art program was directed by Cuban-born art critic José Gómez
+program was directed by Cuban-born art critic José Gómez Sicre, and

-Sicre, and numerous works accessioned into the art collection during
+numerous works accessioned into the art collection during that time

-that time period were acquired directly from the artists when they
+period were acquired directly from the artists when they held

-held exhibitions at the OAS Main Building Gallery, and since its
+exhibitions at the OAS Main Building Gallery, and since its founding

 As early as 1947, Haitian artists of both studied and informal